legendu-net/blog/en/content/2017-03-04-docker-image-and-container-management.markdown

         docker images | awk '{ if ($1 == "<none>" || $2 == "<none>") print $3 }' | xargs docker rmi

+4. Remove images without names or versions (with the help of `osquery`).

+        osqueryi "select id from docker_images where tags = ''" --list --header=false | xargs docker rmi

-4. Remove all images belong to the eclipse organization with the help of `sed` and `q`.
+5. Remove all images belong to the eclipse organization with the help of `sed` and `q`.

         docker images sed 's/ \+/\t/g' q -tH "select [image id] from - where repository like 'eclipse/%'" xargs docker rmi

+6. Remove all images belong to the eclipse organization with the help of `osquery`.

+        osqueryi "select id from docker_images where tags like 'eclipse/%'" --list --header=false | xargs docker rmi

+7. You can force removing an image with the `--force` option.

+        docker rmi ubuntu --force

+8. If you have multiple tags on the same docker image, you cannot remove the docker image by image id (without using `--force`.)
+    One way (without using `--force`) is to specify the tag name to remove.

 ## Get Container ID Inside Container